BlaineDev/431-classes-2022/class11/README.md

     - the [Course Notes](https://thomaselove.github.io/431-notes/) and
     - in [R for Data Science](https://r4ds.hadley.nz/) and many also appear
     - in the [R Graphics Cookbook](https://r-graphics.org/).
 I encourage you to use those resources.
 It's what I do.
+9. I'm experimenting with something on Campuswire that might be worth your time.
+Take a look if you get the chance before tomorrow at noon.

 ## Today's Activity